Print

 A note on scaling: If you halve this recipe, it will take more like 20 minutes to cook down completely in a 10 in [25 cm] skillet.
 To double it, it’s best to use two separate pans, or it will take about 90 minutes to reduce.
 If you do decide to double it in one pot, only add 1 Tbsp of water (do not double the water), and use a taller, wider stockpot, because it will splatter more than a smaller batch.

-Storage: When properly reduced to a paste, strawberry rhubarb compote keeps for up to 1 week in the refrigerator (discard if it starts to separate, gets moldy, or smells off), or for at least 3 months in the freezer with no loss of quality.
+Storage: When properly reduced to a paste, strawberry rhubarb jam keeps for up to 1 week in the refrigerator (discard if it starts to separate, gets moldy, or smells off), or for at least 3 months in the freezer with no loss of quality.
 Freeze in small containers, so that you can use a little at a time.
+It’s not a full-sugar jam, so it won’t keep as long in the fridge.